 You’ll also find a gift shop and café on site.
 If you’re looking for a place where you can spend some time outdoors (while avoiding the complicated traffic on the way to one of the beaches), head to Griffith Park.
 The largest urban park in the country totals 4,210 acres in size, which includes over eighty miles of hiking trails, bike paths, numerous waterfalls, and lagoons.
 You’ll also find a variety of attractions, including the city’s Zoo and Botanical Gardens and the Museum of the American West.
 Griffith Park is open to the public seven days a week from five in the morning until half past eleven in the evening.
 Admission is free, but you’ll have to pay for some attractions like the sports fields and museums.

 3. A breathtaking collection of art at The Getty Center

-One of the most impressive architectural feats in the United States houses some of the most fundamental works of art inside.
+Inside one of the most impressive architectural feats in the United States, you’ll find a collection of some of the most fundamental works of art.
 You’ll recognize paintings by Renoir, Cézanne, Monet, Rubens and Van Gogh.
 The circular structure of concrete and steel was designed by renowned architect Richard Meier.
 The complexity of the exhibition offers art from different periods and cultures.
 Renaissance paintings, an interpretation of 20th century American photography, Baroque sculptures, historical manuscripts and much more can be found inside a sprawling modern complex amidst the Santa Monica Mountains.

 On clear days, you’ll also discover a spectacular view of Los Angeles.
 Admission is free, and you can join a group of fifteen to thirty people for a free 45-minute tour from 11 a.m. to 2 p.m.
 The museum is open from Tuesday to Sunday from ten in the morning until half past six in the evening (until nine on Saturdays).